 2) (a) Approval of the Agenda

-The Warden asked that the following items be added to the Agenda.
+Warden Ronnie LeBlanc asked that the following item be added to the agenda:

-MOVED BY Councillor Hector Thibault and SECONDED BY Councillor Yvon LeBlanc that the proposed agenda be approved with the above noted revisions.
+MOVED BY Councillor Yvon LeBlanc and SECONDED BY Councillor Danny Hill that the proposed agenda be approved with the above noted addition.

 Warden Ronnie LeBlanc asked for any declarations of conflict of interest.

-MOVED BY Councillor Danny Hill and SECONDED BY Councillor Hector Thibault that the minutes of August 8, 2018 be accepted as circulated.
+MOVED BY Councillor Hector Thibault and SECONDED BY Councillor Carl Deveau that the minutes of January 23, 2019 be accepted as circulated.

 5) Business Arising from Previous Meetings